Ready to make your dreams a reality?

-Our vacation is officially over.
+Our long vacation is officially over.
 After a very long day of flying yesterday, we are back in Florida and very glad to be warm again.
 I will admit that I am more than a little overwhelmed by all the post-vacation stuff I now need to catch up on–unpacking, laundry, paying bills, re-stocking the fridge–but it was really nice to sleep in my own bed last night and drink my own coffee this morning.
 Oh Mr. Keurig machine, how I missed you!

 In the meantime, with all these thoughts of flying with little ones fresh in my head, I thought I’d share a few of my own tips for arriving to your destination with your sanity intact.
 I am not a big fan of flying, but when you live on one coast and your family lives on another, there is sometimes just no way to avoid it.